James Miller & Associates Ltd, trading as We Are Excel are committed to protecting and respecting your privacy.

 We may collect and process the following data about you:

 Information you give us.
-You may give us information about you by filling in our Enquiry Form on our web site weareexcel.co.uk (our site) or by corresponding with us by phone, e-mail or otherwise.
+You may give us information about you by filling in our Enquiry Form or booking form on our web site weareexcel.co.uk (our site) or by corresponding with us by phone, e-mail or otherwise.
 This includes information you provide when you fill out our Enquiry form, book a training event, search our site, place an order on our site, participate in social media functions on our site, enter a competition, promotion or survey and when you complete a post course evaluation form.

 Information we collect about you: with regard to each of your visits to our site we may automatically collect the following information (this information identifies your computer rather than you directly and is thus anonymous, although it may be possible to infer your identity from it in which case the information will be pseudonymous):